 Overtime Calculation for Tipped Employees in Colorado

-The minimum wage for tipped employees is $11.10 per hour as of 2024, which includes a tip credit of up to $3.02 per hour.
+The minimum wage for tipped employees in Colorado is $11.79 per hour as of 2025, which includes a tip credit of up to $3.02 per hour.

-Tip credit is a system that allows employers to pay a lower minimum wage to tipped employees, who are provided with tips and wages combined, which fulfills the minimum wage threshold.
+A tip credit allows employers to pay a lower direct wage to tipped employees, provided the combination of direct wages and tips meets or exceeds the full minimum wage of $14.81 per hour.

 Overtime Calculation for Hourly Employees